 Finance income was CHF 1.0 million.
 Finance costs were CHF 4.7 million, mainly due to foreign exchange effects from the EUR/CHF drop at the beginning of the year and costs for the bond issue.

 Positive net cash generated from operating activities

-In 2014, u-blox generated cash from operating activities in the amount of CHF 53.7 million as compared to CHF 38.5 million in 2013.
-Inventory level has increased due to the expansion of the business and due to higher revenue.
+In 2015, u-blox generated cash from operating activities in the amount of CHF 74.7 million as compared to CHF 53.7 million in 2014.
+A strong growth of 39.1% compared to previous year.
+Inventory level and trade receivables have increased due to the expansion of the business and due to higher revenue.

 Table 2: consolidated statement of cash flows (condensed)

 Main investing activities

 Investments in capitalized development costs were CHF 27.0 million as compared to CHF 20.7 million in 2014.
 CHF 8.4 million was invested in furniture, equipment, tools and test infrastructure for the further expansion of capacity along with approximately CHF 7.6 million in software, intellectual property rights and acquired technology.